-How does ocean warming and acidification affect anti-predator defences?
-Transport crabs into conditions that resemble a future ocean, and we can understand how they will respond — and whether they might adapt — to climate change.
+How does climate change affect predator-prey relationships?
+By transporting individuals into conditions that resemble a future ocean, we can understand how they will respond — and whether they might adapt — to climate change.
 I conducted a series of mesocosm experiments at Plymouth Marine Laboratory to determine how multiple stressors affect anti-predator defences and behaviour.